-During these hard times we’re going through due to the COVID-19 pandemic, the quarantine is affecting the mental health of that people we needed to rely on, and … it’s a mess.
-So I wonder, what can we do when the support system we were diligently trying to build is not strong enough or even less stronger than before?
+During these tough times we’re going through due to the COVID-19 pandemic, the quarantine is affecting the mental health of that people we needed to rely on, and … it’s a mess.
+So I wonder, what can we do when the support system we were diligently trying to build is not strong enough or even less strong than before?

 Almost a month ago, I hit a wall.
 Someone from my “support system (in the making)” hurt me so bad that my meds started giving me side effects and I couldn’t do anything but playing with the Play Station for two weeks.
 I did feed the cats and cleaned their litter box though…

-Back to the present, on April 30th I was talking to her about the effects of the quarantine on me and how I needed her to please understand my situation and she said “I’m struggling just like you!
+So, at the end of April I was talking to her about the effects of the quarantine on me and how I needed her to please understand my situation and she said “I’m struggling just like you!
 We are all feeling like this.”
-I said, “No, you are not; trust me.”
+I said, “No, you are not, trust me.”

 I have a psychotropic in my head, I need to come up with a new schedule to function as a human being and I am alone… So no, she is not struggling just like us… But still, she is struggling; she is suffering too.